technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 Structuring application based on basic Redux examples imposes a high risk of namespace collisions of action types and action creators.
 It also comes with no guidance about when to connect a component to the store and leads to a props passing overhead, when too many props need to be passed from the connected top level component down the deeply nested tree.
 Global state brings another problem: it is easy to forget to remove properties when component stops using them over time, which leads to state pollution.

 React has no opinions on how to structure an application since components are universal.
 We need a structure that enforces high cohesion principle by keeping code implementing same feature in the same directory.
-Also, we want to enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components because it leads to a cleaner code and better reuse.
+Also, we want to enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components because it leads to a cleaner code.

-Another unsolved problem when every component can use every component is all components become highly interconnected at some point.
-To avoid this, we introduce 2 more complex types "feature" and "page".
+Another unsolved problem when every component can use every component is - all components become highly interconnected at some point.
+To avoid this, we introduce 2 complex types: "feature" and "page".
 Also, we keep shared "components" clearly separated.

 ## Solution

 We use Redux to its fullest while avoiding namespace collisions and implicitness as much as possible by defining a set of conventions and principles, without introducing additional abstractions.

 1. We introduce highly cohesive features structure.
+1. We introduce new complex types: "feature" and "page".
 1. We introduce `features` and `pages` namespaces to the state.
-1. We introduce namespaced action types.
+1. We introduce scoped action types.
-1. We introduce new higher-level types: features and pages.

 ## Terminology